 The REALTOR® Code of Ethics signifies the decision REALTORS® make to commit themselves to honor and service.
 Since 1913, the Code has grown in meaningfulness, and value, and a commitment to integrity, and professionalism.

-To view the REALTOR® Code of Ethics, click here.
+To view the .pdf of the REALTOR® Code of Ethics, click here.

 The National Association of REALTORS® Professional Standards Committee has developed a list of professional courtesies for REALTORS® to use when dealing with other REALTORS® as well as clients and customers on issues of courtesy or etiquette titled, “Pathways to Professionalism.”
 The list is intended to promote and encourage more professional conduct on the part of REALTORS®, however, none of the items listed are enforceable as is the Code of Ethics.